 Other pluses of the Dr. Brown’s include the audible timer and ending chime, as well as a well-designed cap that keeps steam in and makes for a more efficient bottle warming.
 We also liked the display, which has a blue backlight that can be seen bright and clear in sunlight and pitch black darkness.

 No product is immune from complaints, and the Dr. Brown’s earned a couple.
 The opening of the warmer is a bit narrower than its competitors’ at 3.1 inches.
 That narrow opening made a very, very tight fit for the wide Tommee Tippee bottles.
 Anything wider may not fit at all.
 The Dr. Brown’s warmer is also one of the tallest we tested at 9.6 inches is not able to stow away as easily.
 Finally, Dr. Brown’s recommends not heating milk in plastic bags, which could affect pumping moms that want to go from frozen bag to warmer to bottle.

 Overall, though, the ease of use and short time from cold milk to satisfied baby makes the Dr. Brown’s Natural Flow Deluxe Bottle Warmer the top dog for bottle warmers.

 Who else likes it?

-Amazon users have spoken in masses: 1,400 users have rated the warmer giving it an average score of 4.0 with 72 percent of the reviews being four or five stars.
+Amazon users have spoken in masses: nearly 2000 users have rated the warmer giving it an average score of 3.8 with 68 percent of the reviews being four or five stars.
 One user raves about the simplicity of the device saying “Dr. Brown’s model is SIMPLE to use.
 Insert bottle.
 Press one button.
 Go back to crying baby until it beeps!”